School Bus Procurement

 Information and updates relating to the procurement of new daily bus and technology bus services.

-The Ministry will award routes based on best public value, which means considering quality, price and broader outcomes, rather than solely on cost.
-Broader outcomes take into account economic, cultural, environmental and social benefits that can be achieved through this procurement.
+Tenders were awarded on the basis of public value, which considers quality, price and broader outcomes, rather than cost alone.
+Broader outcomes take into account economic, cultural, environmental and social benefits that can be achieved through the procurement.

 Last reviewed: Has this been useful?
 Give us your feedback